katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/mediadisplay.md

 ---
 Display board for a London based Media company.
 In brushed and polished rolled aluminium and perspex.

-The inspiration behind 'Cherry & Pewter mirror' the first mirror in the Katie Walker Furniture collection.
-Corporate display work in rolled, brushed aluminium and perspex.
-This idea was the inspiration for the first mirror in the Katie Walker Furniture collection: the cherry and pewter mirror.
-Produced in a range of sizes.
+This idea was the inspiration for the first mirror in the Katie Walker Furniture collection: the cherry and pewter mirror that was produced in a range of sizes.